pzq123456/HKebus/docs/data.md

 # Data

-The row data on the bus system in Hong Kong is available on DATA.GOV.HK.
+The raw data on the bus system in Hong Kong is available on [DATA.GOV.HK](https://data.gov.hk).

 ## 1. Public Transport
 ### 1.1 Basic Information